MBSI-Inc/gazetrack-onboarding/README.md

 Use `conda list` in VScode terminal to see if it works.

+In addition, it's recommended that you install Python extension to make thing easier.
+You can search for it on Market tab on VsCode, look for the one from Microsoft with the most download.

 ### Step 2: Install dependencies

 Run `conda env create -f environment.yml` at root folder.